homearanya/active-escapes/src/pages/tours/pondo-wild-camper.md

       - 'Day 5: 18km  Day6/7: 10km'
   - heading: Trail Grading
     description:
-      - <strong>4/5 - Fitness</strong>.
-Carrying a backpack with food, tent & equipment requires multi-day hike experience & a good level of cardio fitness
+      - <strong>4 / 5 - Fitness</strong>.
+Carrying a backpack with food, tent and equipment requires multi-day hike experience, and a good level of cardio fitness
-      - <strong>3/5 - Technicality</strong>.
+      - <strong>3 / 5 - Technicality</strong>.
 Some scrambling, rock-hopping and river crossings
   - heading: Trail Terrain
     description:
       - Coastal Trail – traversing grasslands with deep forest ravines and gorges, rocky headlands, sandy beaches and friendly Pondo villages.
   - heading: Accommodation
     description:
       - <strong>Wild camping</strong> near streams, sheltered clearings in dune forest and pristine locations
-      - Local <strong>village homestays</strong> - where simple meals are provided.
+      - Local <strong>village homestays</strong> - where simple meals are provided
       - Upgraded accom options at certain locations - tented camps & a hotel
   - heading: Logistic Support
     description:
       - 'If wild camping – you will need to be entirely self-sufficient with your own tent, food & cooking equipment.'
-      - 'Dinner & breakfast provided by the village homestays, community lodge & the hotel.'
+      - 'Dinner & breakfast provided by the village homestays, community lodge and the hotel.'
       - '* Exceptions: Porter-support can be arranged'
   - heading: Group Size
     description: